lionelrepellin/entity-framework-relationship/README.md

 ### That it is not

 No design pattern or architecture design can be found here - do not imitate this project - it's just a try to learn EF relationships.
+This example does not follow the standard database naming convention, [see an example here](http://stackoverflow.com/questions/3593582/database-naming-conventions-by-microsoft)

 ### Copyright and license